-All of \eqref{eq1}-\eqref{eq3} were derived under the assumption of dyad-independence.
-They can all have substantial errors for short-duration, strongly dyad-dependent models, regardless of density.
-The general way to improve their behavior while continuing to use discrete-time tergms is to shrink the size of the tergm time step, which obviates issues both of incorrect density (e.g., using the sparse result \eqref{eq1} for a non-sparse network) and of dyad-dependent interactions differing between the instantaneous and formation (i.e. union) networks.
+The approximations \eqref{eq1} and \eqref{eq3} were derived under the assumption of dyad independence.
+While their performance may be adequate in the context of weak dyad dependence or long duration, they can both have substantial errors for short-duration, strongly dyad-dependent models, regardless of density.
+The general way to improve their behavior while continuing to use discrete-time STERGMs is to shrink the size of the STERGM time step (i.e., to increase all durations by a single multiplicative factor).
 The validity of this approach (first suggested in \cite{Carnegie}) is justified by the asymptotics in Section \ref{sec:dd}.